 Consider this: Young Americans owe over $1 trillion in debt, and 70% of millennials live paycheck to paycheck.
 These alarming statistics highlight an urgent need for financial education among young people.
 Early-adulthood financial decisions can have lifelong consequences.
 Equipping young people with the tools to manage their money effectively helps them avoid the cycle of debt and economic insecurity that plagues many Americans well into adulthood, giving them the foundation to build a secure financial future.

-What is Financial Literacy?
+What is Financial Literacy for Teens?

 Financial literacy is the combined knowledge and skills required to make responsible and informed financial decisions that contribute to a sense of financial security and well-being.